kalviumcommunity/S51_IPL_Team/Readme.md

-# List Of Football Clubs
+# List Of IPL Teams

 This Project aims to rank the teams in the Indian premier league based on various criteria such as Score, record, players reputation and User's Preference.